Tamar gas field: Langotsky claims

 An early promoter of the project was Israeli oil geologist Joseph Langotsky, who named the Tamar and Dalit fields after his daughter and granddaughter.
 Langotsky had a small share of STX, a limited partnership that had a small share of the Tamar license from 2001 through 2008.
 The primary owner of STX was Israeli businessman Benny Steinmetz.
 Langotsky sued Steinmetz after the Tamar discovery in 2010, claiming that Steinmetz dropped out of the partnership two months before drilling began, causing Langotsky to lose his rights to the field.
 In July 2013 the court ruled in Langotsky's favor, ordering Steinmetz to pay Langotsky NIS 50 million (appx.
 US$14 million) in compensation.

 Maritime border with Lebanon

 Following the discovery in 2009, some Lebanese leaders, particularly officials of the Lebanese Shi'a Islamist group Hezbollah made statements threatening Israel against developing the sites, and Israeli officials made counter threats against Lebanese intervention.
 In August 2010, the issue was largely resolved when Lebanon submitted to the United Nations its official view regarding the maritime border, indicating that it considered the Tamar and Leviathan gas fields to be outside Lebanese territory (though it indicated other prospective fields in the region may be within Lebanese territory).
-The US expressed support for the Lebanon proposal.
+The US expressed support for Lebanon's proposal.